cms-opendata-workshop/workshopqcd-2024-lesson-git/episodes/04-exercises.md

 The star indicates in which branch you are in.

+::::::::::::::::::::::::::::::::::::: challenge

 ### Exercise 7

-Create a new file in the repository, add and commit it and then push it to the remote repository.
+Create a new file in the repository, add and commit it locally and then push it to the remote repository.

 **Note**: instead of `main` in `git push origin main`, you will now use your new branch name.